 Port Hills and Gibraltar Rock

-For those who prefer to drive, the Summit Road goes from Gebbies Pass (Teddington) to Evans Pass (Sumner).
-Built in the 1930s, the road features three rest houses: The Sign of the Takahe, The Sign of the Bellbird and The Sign of the Kiwi.
+For those who prefer to take in the scenery at a gentler pace, the iconic Summit Road traces the spine of the hills from Gebbies Pass through to Evans Pass.
+Built in the 1930s, the road was designed not just as a route, but as a destination in itself.
+Along the way are three distinctive rest houses - Sign of the Takahe, Sign of the Bellbird, and Sign of the Kiwi.
+They each offer shelter, history, and a perfect excuse to stop and soak in the view.

 Back to blog